Colosseum - Rome

 One of the New Seven Wonders of the World

 The Colosseum was once the site of Roman Gladiators and thousands of cheering spectators.
+It was built as a gift to the Roman people during the reign of Emperor Vespasian and his son Titus of the Flavian dynasty around 70-72 AD.
+At that time, the Colosseum was known as the Flavian Amphitheater.
 Today, the massive stone amphitheater is one of Rome’s most popular tourist attractions.
+And it’s considered one of the New Seven Wonders of the World.
 Located in the heart of Rome, just east of the Roman Forum, the Colosseum is visited by millions of tourists from around the world.
 The Colosseum is located on the Piazza del Colosseo.
 To avoid crowds, especially during peak tourist season, arrive early in the morning or get your ticket in advance.

 Open daily.
 Closed Christmas Day and New Year’s Day.
 Admission to the Colosseum is included in a combined ticket to the Roman Forum and Palantine Hill.
 If you plan to see all three attractions, try to spread your visit over two days because there’s a lot to see.
 And be sure to wear comfortable walking shoes.